1mshy/concordia-study-material/README.md

 We welcome contributions from anyone!
 If you have materials that could benefit others, please follow these steps:

 1. **Fork the Repository**: Create a fork of this repository to your GitHub account.
 2. **Add Your Materials**: Organize your materials in the appropriate course folder.
 If a folder doesn't exist, create one.
+If you have any names you want to remove, or if the file is too large to fit on github, you will have to run the python script to remove them.
+See the [python script](#script) to remove them.
 3. **Submit a Pull Request**: Once you've added your materials, submit a pull request with a brief description of what you've added.
 4. **Follow Best Practices**:
    - Ensure files are well-organized and named clearly.